frontlify9-sys/frontlify-docs/index.md

 # Getting Started with Frontlify

 ## Step 1: Sign Up
-Create an account on Frontlify.
+Create an account on Frontlify(https://frontlify.app/).

 ## Step 2: Create Feedback Page
 Build a mobile-friendly feedback page with ratings and comments.